scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

 -------------------------

-This paper describes our work on applying general purpose data analysis tools from the Python data science stack to natural language processing (NLP) applications.
+This paper describes our work on applying general purpose data analysis tools from the Python data science stack to Natural Language Processing (NLP) applications.
 This work is motivated by our experiences working on NLP products from IBM's *Watson* portfolio, including IBM Watson Natural Language Understanding :cite:`nlu` and IBM Watson Discovery :cite:`discovery`.